-Suppose that a smooth desired attitude trajectory is given by $R_d(t)$, and it satisfies the following kinematic equation:
+From now on, the subscript $i$ is assumed to be $i\in\{1,2\}$.
+Let $r_i\in\Sph^2$ be the representation of $b_i$ with respect to the inertial frame, i.e., $r_i = R b_i$.
+Note that $r_i$ may change over time as the rigid body rotates even though $b_i$ is fixed.
+Using \refeqn{Rdot}, the kinematics equation for $r_i$ is given by

-where $\omega_d\in\Re^3$ is the desired angular velocity expressed in the inertial frame, which is assumed to be bounded.
+Suppose that a smooth desired attitude trajectory is given by $R_d(t)$, and it satisfies the following kinematics equation:

-While it is possible to develop a control system directly in terms of $R_d$, we transform the desired attitude into the desired directions for $r_1$ and $r_2$ as follows:
+where $\omega_d\in\Re^3$ is the desired angular velocity expressed in the inertial frame.
+It is assumed that the desired angular velocity and its derivatives are uniformly bounded.
+Next, we transform the desired attitude into the desired directions for $r_i$ as

-This formulation is to construct a new form of configuration error functions for hybrid control systems developed later.
-In some applications, such as antenna pointing of satellites, the desired attitude trajectories are directly described by \refeqn{rdi}.
+The desired directions $r_{i_d}\in\Sph^2$ are used to construct a new form of configuration error functions for hybrid control systems developed later.
+From \refeqn{Rd} and \refeqn{rdi}, we have the following kinematics equation,